GDPR Art. 28

 - Secret management: environment-variable injection at deploy time; no secrets in source.

-- Vulnerability response: Dependabot weekly; Sentry error budget.
+- Vulnerability response: Dependabot weekly; error tracking and alerting via PostHog (EU-hosted).

 9. Subject rights